lume/variable/README.md

 })
 ```

-We can stop an `autorun` from re-running, if we need to, by calling its
+If we wish to stop an `autorun` from re-running, we can call its returned stop
-returned stop function (note, this is not necessary if we or the JS engine no
+function (note, this is not necessary if we or the JS engine no longer have
-longer have references to any of the `autorun`'s dependencies, and in that case
+references to any of the reactive variables that are dependencies of the
-everything will be garbage collected and will no longer re-run):
+`autorun`, and in that case everything will be garbage collected and will no
+longer re-run):

 ```js
 import {variable, autorun} from '@lume/variable'